World Food Prize goes to former farmer who answers climate change question: 'So what?'

 We have a project now in Bangladesh to look at sustainable rice production.
 Participants at the stakeholder engagement meeting asked us to include livestock as well as rice production in the protocols.
 So we are developing livestock modeling for greenhouse gas emissions and climate impacts for the next phase of the project.

-So it's not just us thinking about what, "You know what, oh we think you need this."
+So it's not just us thinking, "You know what, oh we think you need this."
 We go back and incorporate those stakeholder-driven responses into our protocols.

 It reminds me of how people who've developed "long COVID" are sharing their symptoms and insights with scientists so that they can rapidly develop the research based more acutely on the specific questions.